apophis04/motorkhana_webapp/README.md

    - The graph visualizes the performance of drivers based on the number of runs they have completed.

 ## Design Decisions
+- Initially, I attempted to create a state-of-the-art design where multiple functionalities were integrated into a single page/code/route.
+However, I encountered difficulties, such as database update issues and handling errors.
-- Separate routes and templates for different functionalities to ensure easier handling and management of data and user interactions.
+- To address these challenges, I opted to create different routes and separate HTML templates for each specific case.
+For example, I initially tried to combine the "overall_result" and "top5graph" functionalities on a single page.
+Due to the complexity, I decided to separate them, allowing for easier handling and management of the functionalities.
-- Dynamic form elements and conditional display of fields based on user input to enhance user experience.
-- Security measures in place to prevent unauthorized access and maintain data integrity and privacy.

 ## Database Questions
 1. **SQL Statement to Create the "car" Table:**